Harwood Unified Union School District Food & Nutrition

 The Highlanders Café at Harwood Middle & High School

 Besides his District wide responsibilities Paul still oversees food production and purchasing at Harwood Middle & High School, and at Moretown Elementary School.
 Full Bio above.

 Gary has been the Sous Chef for Harwood Union Middle and High School and Moretown Elementary School for 15 years.
 He has held positions as a chef and baker at high-end restaurants and resorts across the U.S., and has been involved in school food service for many years.
 He is also a Culinary Institute of America graduate.
 Helping students make better food choices is a personal passion.

-Jeannie is in her second year as Food Server at Moretown Elementary School.
+Jeannie is in her third year as Food Server at Moretown Elementary School.
 She has spent the previous 5 years as a Home Daycare Provider.
 Prior to that she worked in a natural food store.
 She also spent many years as an administrative assistant and technical illustrator.
 Jeannie loves cooking and has a home garden.
 She enjoys hiking, biking & yoga.
 She is really enjoying serving the children food that is made with Love!

 Stephanie has been working in restaurants for 22 years, staring out at the bottom doing dishes and working hard all the way to the top.
 She works at the Harwood High School kitchen preparing our amazing salad bar, and serving meals off the main entrée line.
 This will be her 7th year working with us, and she loves every minute of it.
 Her favorite thing about her job is interacting with the students, and being able to create different things for the salad bar.

 The Cougar Café at Crossett Brook Middle School